gitter-badger/HTML_CSS_style_guide/README.md

 </body>
 ```

-12) It is better to create a separate CSS file for your page.
-Put all the styles on that .css file rather that putting the styles inline to the HTML elements.
+***12) It is better to create a separate CSS file for your page.
+Put all the styles on that .css file rather that putting the styles inline to the HTML elements.***

 **Bad Coding:**
 ```html
 <div id=”header” style=”border:1px solid #000; margin-top: 15px;”></div>
 ```

-13) For reserved characters in HTML, visit http://www.w3schools.com/tags/ref_entities.asp.
-These can be used for symbols like » (&raquo).
+***13) For reserved characters in HTML, visit http://www.w3schools.com/tags/ref_entities.asp.
+These can be used for symbols like » (&raquo).***

-14) Tables should only be used for data presentation.
-It should not be used to layout a form nor for designing a web page.
+***14) Tables should only be used for data presentation.
+It should not be used to layout a form nor for designing a web page.***

 **Proper table format:**
 ```html